JavaScript-Mastery-Pro/jsnation-javascriptpatterns/06_proxy/README.md

 - May be less familiar to developers primarily experienced with imperative or object-oriented paradigms.
 - Lack of explicit class definitions may lead to less discoverability in larger codebases.

-**Which is Better?**
+### Which is Better

 Each approach has its own strengths and weaknesses, and the choice depends on the specific requirements and preferences of the project.

-- If simplicity and straightforwardness are prioritized, Approach 1 would be suitable.
+- If simplicity and straightforwardness are prioritized, **Approach 1** would be suitable.
-- If object-oriented principles and flexibility for extension are important, Approach 2 is a good choice.
+- If object-oriented principles and flexibility for extension are important, **Approach 2** is a good choice.
-- If you prefer a functional approach with encapsulation and flexibility, Approach 3 provides a balance between simplicity and separation of concerns.
+- If you prefer a functional approach with encapsulation and flexibility, **Approach 3** provides a balance between simplicity and separation of concerns.

-In general, Approach 2 might be preferable for larger applications where object-oriented design patterns are more familiar and applicable.
-However, Approach 3 offers a good compromise between simplicity and flexibility, making it suitable for a wide range of scenarios.
+In general, **Approach 2** might be preferable for larger applications where object-oriented design patterns are more familiar and applicable.
+However, **Approach 3** offers a good compromise between simplicity and flexibility, making it suitable for a wide range of scenarios.